mkolas/take-network/content/post/hello.md

 Apparently not everyone agrees.
 I found the [Typora](https://typora.io) editor and thought that it looked pretty sleek and distraction-free, but couldn't find any split functionality.
 [It turns out](https://github.com/typora/typora-issues/issues/70) that they're pretty vehemently against that idea, instead shooting for a WYSIWYG philosophy.
 But that only works when you've got font and size options like in a real document editor, right?
 Taking that approach in an editor where you're writing "code" is like writing HTML and automatically having it parse and render as you type.
 But that's just my opinion anyway.

 Instead I've settled for the moment on Visual Studio Code.
 It seems to do the trick so far, but obviously it's a much more complicated tool.
 I do like that it came with the Solarized color schemes out of the box, and I might find the Git integration helpful.
-Interestingly,  it seems to fuck with my NVidia Experience overlays... the [official greybeard response](https://github.com/Microsoft/vscode/issues/37104) seems to be dismissive of such Gamer Issues.
+Interestingly,  it seems to fuck with my NVidia Experience overlays-- the [official greybeard response](https://github.com/Microsoft/vscode/issues/37104) seems to be dismissive of such Gamer Issues.

 One last note on writing in Markdown- Hugo uses a meta block called [Front Matter](https://gohugo.io/content-management/front-matter/) like the below to store page metadata: